Sardingfish/MOON_ECLIPSE/README.md

 # README

-The purpose of the program is to compute the initial eclipse period of the first lunar eclipse in 2019, when the moon just entered the umbra, based on the [DE421](https://ipnpr.jpl.nasa.gov/progress_report/42-178/178C.pdf) and [SOFA](http://www.iausofa.org/index.html).
+The purpose of the program is to compute the initial eclipse time of the first lunar eclipse in 2019, when the moon just entered the umbra, based on the [DE421](https://ipnpr.jpl.nasa.gov/progress_report/42-178/178C.pdf) and [SOFA](http://www.iausofa.org/index.html).

 ### FILE STRUCTURE